ayushsgit/ayushsgit/README.md

 ---

-### 🚀 Featured Projects
+### 🚀 Highlighted DevOps Projects

+- 🔹 **EC2 Access Control with VPC, NACLs & Security Groups**
+  Configured layered network security using AWS Security Groups and NACLs to enforce strict infrastructure governance.

+- 🔹 **Dynamic React + Vite App Deployment on AWS EC2**
+  Deployed a production-ready React + Vite app on Apache2, solving routing and asset-loading challenges.

+- 🔹 **Static & Dynamic Website Hosting on EC2 with Apache & Node.js**
+  Hosted static HTML and extended functionality using Node.js on a single EC2 instance.

-- 🔹 **MERN App with Docker Compose**
+- 🔹 **3-Tier MERN App Deployment with Docker Compose**
-  Containerized and deployed a full-stack MERN app using Docker Compose for seamless multi-container orchestration.
+  Containerized a full-stack MERN application and orchestrated multi-service deployment using Docker Compose.

+- 🔹 **Django App Containerization with Docker**
+  Packaged and ran a Django application inside a Docker container with proper port mapping for local access.

+- 🔹 **Go App Docker Image Optimization (636MB → 1.96MB)**
+  Used multi-stage builds to drastically reduce image size, boosting performance and reducing the attack surface.

 - 🔹 **GitHub Self-Hosted Runner on AWS**
   Configured an EC2 instance to act as a GitHub Actions runner for CI/CD pipelines, including HTTPS-secured inbound communication.